Zack-Tillotson/lets-ladder-game/README.md

 ### Losing a life

 If a player gets too many Strikes you fall down a level and lose a life.
 After three lives are lost the game is over.

+### Etc

+Written in pure Javascript in order to be embedded on a website.
+Technologies include ReactJS (!), jQuery with some plugins, UnderscoreJS, Gulp, NodeJS, FirebaseJS, and Jasmine.